CURRICULUM VITAE

 Positions Held

-Faculty member, City Colleges of Chicago, 1969 to the present
+Faculty member, City Colleges of Chicago, 1969 to present

 Director, Unicorn Foundation, a charity, 1989 to present (currently serving as President)